 Deferred Retirement Option Plans (DROP) - Popular throughout the country, these plans are intended to encourage members to continue working beyond normal retirement and are often designed to be cost-neutral to the retirement system.
 Generally, participation in DROP plans is limited to members who are eligible for normal service retirement.
 The member continues to be employed for some defined period, such as three to eight years, during which period the member's monthly service retirement benefit is credited to the member's DROP account, along with annual compound interest at some specified rate.
 Upon termination of employment, the member receives a lump sum distribution of the member's DROP account or some alternative distribution thereof, and begins receiving a monthly service retirement benefit based on the member's final average salary and service credit calculated at the time the member elects participation in the DROP.
 S.B.
 134 (eff.
 7-23-02) granted the OP&F board the authority to establish a DROP for its members.
 In its analysis of the bill, the ORSC staff raised the public policy issue of whether the other four retirement boards should be granted similar authority to establish DROP plans for their respective memberships.
 S.B.
-206 was introduced this year and would establish a DROP for members of HPRS.
+206 was introduced this year and established a DROP for members of HPRS.
+It became effective on June 15, 2006.

 Medical Savings Accounts - S.B.
 247 (eff.
 10-1-02) authorizes the PERS board to establish medical savings accounts or a similar type of program for the purpose of providing funds to the member for payment of health insurance expenses.
 This raises a public policy issue of whether the other four retirement boards should be granted similar authority to establish such accounts or programs for their members for the payment of health insurance expenses.
 H.B.
 340 was introduced this session and would allow the HPRS board to establish medical savings accounts for its members, while H.B.
-272 would authorize the PERS board to establish a voluntary medical account for participants in the defined benefit plan, the combined plan, or the defined contribution plan.
-An amendment proposed for H.B.
-272 would authorize the OP&F, STRS, SERS, and HPRS boards to establish medical savings accounts.
+272 authorizes the boards of all the retirement systems to establish medical savings accounts.

 "Bad Boy" Provisions - Currently, Ohio public pension laws permit the withholding of retirement benefits as restitution to the governmental unit for theft in public office and to the victim of certain sex offenses committed in the context of public employment.
 There continues to be legislative interest to expand these "bad boy" provisions to include other offenses.
 H.B.
 37, introduced this year, would permit the withholding of retirement benefits to satisfy a judgment or order against the benefit recipient that results from the commission of a felony if the member was incarcerated.
+This bill was not enacted.